fytinnovations/oc-helpdesk/getting-started/configuration.md

 ### Notify all the assignee when there is a private comment on the ticket

-This plugin provides a feature for posting private comments so that different agents can talk to each other without the knowledge of the end user.
+This plugin provides a feature for posting private comments so that different agents can talk to each other without the knowledge of the end-user.
 Enabling this feature will notify the agents for those private comments.

 ### Notify supervisors when new a ticket is created

-Supervisors will be notified whenever a new ticket is submitted by the end user.
+Supervisors will be notified whenever a new ticket is submitted by the end-user.

 ### Notify users and all the assignee when there is a comment on the ticket

-All the assignee and the end user be notified for every public comment on the ticket
+All the assignee and the end-user notified for every public comment on the ticket

 ### Notify users, supervisor and all the assignee when there is a change in the status of the ticket

-When the status of the ticket changes the end user, supervisor and all the assignee will be notified
+When the status of the ticket changes the end-user, supervisor and all the assignee will be notified

 ## Status Mapping